heyanger/nodejs-vue-postgresql/README.md

 ```

 ## Setting up
-Before running the code, we need to setup postgtesql and append the postgresql details in server/config/config.json
+Before running the code, we need to setup postgresql and append the postgresql details in server/config/config.json

 Open up the psql console and run the following command
 ```psql